 Overview

-While iron and vitamin D typically do not interact to cause negative effects, it is probably best to consume them separately because iron is best absorbed when consumed on an empty stomach while vitamin D is best absorbed after a fat-containing meal.
-As both iron and vitamin D are important nutrients that are involved in many metabolic and growth processes, knowing how and when to consume these nutrients will help the body to absorb them optimally.
+While iron and vitamin D typically do not interact to cause negative effects, it is probably best to consume them separately.
+This is because iron is best absorbed when consumed on an empty stomach while vitamin D is best absorbed after a fat-containing meal.

-Role of Iron
+Role of iron

 Iron has several important functions in the body, including red blood cell synthesis, oxygen transportation, and DNA synthesis and repair.
 Iron levels in the body need to be tightly regulated because low levels can cause iron-deficiency anaemia while high levels can lead to toxicity.1

-There are 2 main forms of iron that we take in through food sources: heme iron and non-heme iron.
-Food sources that provide heme iron include meats, seafood and poultry, while the main food sources that provide non-heme iron are plants, certain meats and iron-fortified foods.
-Heme iron is readily absorbed by the body into the blood circulation (15%-35% absorption) while non-heme iron is less readily absorbed compared to heme iron (2%-20% absorption).1 The absorption of heme iron is not normally affected by the presence of other nutrients, with some exceptions such as calcium, which inhibits its absorption.
-Non-heme iron’s absorption is strongly influenced by the presence of other nutrients.1
+Heme iron is readily absorbed by the body into the blood circulation (15%-35% absorption), while non-heme iron is less readily absorbed than heme iron (2%-20% absorption).1 The absorption of heme iron is not normally affected by the presence of other nutrients, with some exceptions such as calcium, which inhibits its absorption.
+On the other hand, non-heme iron’s absorption is strongly influenced by the presence of other nutrients.1

 Up to 70% of the iron in our body is located in haemoglobin, a component in red blood cells that makes blood appear red.
 Haemoglobin is made up of 4 protein chains, each chain consists of 1 iron-containing heme group which can bind to oxygen and facilitate oxygen transportation.
 Iron binds to oxygen and is oxidised from soluble ferrous ion (Fe2+) to insoluble ferric ion (Fe3+).
 Oxygen can then be transported around the body and dissociates from the haemoglobin to provide body tissues with oxygen.